ctranstrum/chuck/BUILD.md

 ### Install the heat-set inserts

+_Note_: you should skip this step if you are not building a wireless keyboard.
+The heat-set inserts are used to attach the battery cover to the case, which is not present in the wired version of the case.

 While you can use your regular soldering tip for installing the heat-set inserts, it is easier to get better results using a heat-set tip.